 Editors Note: Today’s guest blogger is Samatha Vélez!
-She has amazing tips on creating a frugal grocery budget for your family.
+She has amazing tips on how to save money on groceries for your family.
 Maintaining a grocery budget is paramount if you’d like to work on getting out of debt and be financially free.
 If you combine side hustles like blogging, freelancing on Upwork, or starting your very own online boutique and budgeting then you will be free from debt before you know it!

-BONUS TIP: Use the Ibotta App to save money on your groceries!
+BONUS TIP: Use the Ibotta App to learn how to save money on groceries!
 You get cash back on every day purchases from your favorite stores.

 Two years ago, I was at Denver International Airport with my fellow graduate students waiting to board a plane to a regional English conference.
 Our plane was delayed and we were all tired and hungry, having woken up early to drive three hours to the airport from our small town.

 I come from a pretty big family, I’ve grown up babysitting my little cousins, and I’m the big sister to an adorable 7-year-old brother.
 On top of that, after surviving three years of grad school, I know what it’s like to have to feed mouths on a modest budget.